asso210/Graph-Neural-Network/README.md

 A graph is defined as G = (V,E,A) where V is a set of nodes (or vertex), E is a set of edges (or links) and A is the adjacency matrix.
 An example of graph is shown in the figure below

 ![Example of graph](./images/graph.png)

+## Installation

+To run code it's essential that you've already installed [Keras](https://github.com/keras-team/keras) and [TensorFlow](https://github.com/tensorflow/tensorflow).
+To install Spektral the best way is from PyPi